kkafar/dsync/docs/premises.md

 # What is this project?

 > [!important]
-> Just found out taht there is such thing as `rsync`...
+> Just found out that there is such thing as `rsync`...
 Therefore,
 > this project aims to implement some subset of `rsync` functionality.
 > It looks however that it'll have some unique features (other deamons discovery etc.).

 Sync filesystem contents between given tree mount points.

 E.g. given following file hierarchy on host A:

 ```
 /some-path/.../sync-root-A/
     subdir-1/